agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `getItem()`

-`getItem()` returns the Item at a specific `itemKey`.
+Returns the Item at the given `itemKey`.
 ```ts
 const MY_ITEM = MY_COLLECTION.getItem('myItem');
 ```
-If an Item can't be found, it returns `undefined`.
+If it can't find the desired Item, it returns `undefined`.

 :::info

 The `getItem()` method is perfect for accessing an Item in our business logic.
-But it's not that good to get an Item that should be subscribed to a UI-Component, for instance, with the `useAgiele()` hook.
+However, it has some disadvantages when we use it to subscribe an Item to a UI-Component using, for instance, the `useAgiel()` hook.
 The reason is that it returns `undefined` whenever the Item doesn't exist.
-In this case, we should use [`getItemWithReference()`](#getitemwithreference) instead because it returns a reference to the not existing Item.
+Thus, AgileTs can't keep reference to the Item and isn't able to rerender the subscribed UI-Component, whenever the Item is created.
-Such reference allows AgileTs to rerender the UI-Component, whenever the missing Item gets created.
+To solve this problem the Collection provides a function called [`getItemWithReference()`](#getitemwithreference) which returns a reference to the not existing Item instead of `undefined`.

 :::

 ### 📭 Props